rogueunix/redux-sessionstorage-simple/README.md

 import reducer from "./reducer"

-// Import the necessary methods for saving and loading import { save, load } from "redux-localstorage-simple"
+// Import the necessary methods for saving and loading import { save, load } from "redux-sessionstorage-simple"

 /*
-    Saving to LocalStorage is achieved using Redux middleware.
+    Saving to SessionStorage is achieved using Redux middleware.
 The 'save' method is called by Redux each time an action is handled by your reducer.
 */